pokemodding/pokeblack/INSTALL.md

 # Check Python
 python3 --version

+# Check Wine
+wine --version

+# Check CodeWarrior compiler
+ls -la tools/mwccarm/dsi/1.1/mwccarm.exe

+# Test compilation (if you've set up overlays)
+cd overlays/overlay_93
+make
+cd ../..

 # Verify base ROM (if you have it)
 make verify
 ```

 ## Contributing

-See contributing which doesnt exist yet BAHHHHHH!!!!!!!!!!! for guidelines on how to contribute to this project.
+See CONTRIBUTING.md for guidelines on how to contribute to this project.